 Pyothorax is a bacterial infection that causes pus to build up in the chest cavity (the space between the lungs and the ribs).
 Usually, the chest cavity has the lungs and a small amount of liquid for lubrication.
 If fluid fills up the entire space, the lungs cannot expand, and your cat will have difficulty breathing.
 Pyothorax is fatal if left untreated.

 - Wounds to the esophagus or trachea (usually after ingesting a foreign object)

-- A foreign object (for example: a grass seed) entering the body and travelling to the chest cavity
+- A foreign object (for example, a grass seed) entering the body and traveling to the chest cavity

 - Infection of the lungs